santinobch/Cosmonauts/Homebrewery/Subclass/Ancient Roots.md

 * Provided of a suitable ground (Earth, clay, sand, etc...), grow a patch of moss or mycelium from a *seed or 1/16 pounds of spores*.
 The patch is a 30ft. square centered on you, it can cover vertical surfaces.

 * Create 2 *Goodberries* from a bush or 5 from a tree.
-A *Goodberry* provides enough food an water for a day and lasts for a week without going rotten.
+A creature can use its action to eat one berry.
+Eating a berry restores 1 hit point, and the berry provides enough nourishment to sustain a creature for one day.
+The berries lose their potency if they have not been consumed within 24 hours of the casting of this spell.

 * Create a *Fruit of Fertility* from a bush or tree which contains 50 seeds that last fresh for a month.

 * From 1 ration of food, which is consumed, create a *Fungus of Propagation*, you may take a pound of spores from it.
 You may take 1 pound of spores each day by feeding it 1 ration of food each day.
 Spores last fresh for a month.

-* Touching a living tree create a simple object or objects made out of wood, that must fit in a 3ft cube.
-If the object is complex in nature you may require proficiency in Artisan's Tools to make it.
+* Touching a living tree create a simple object or objects made out of wood, that must fit in a 3ft cube, part of the tree is consumed.
+If the object is complex in nature you may require proficiency in Artisan’s Tools to make it.

 **At Higher Levels.** When you cast this spell using a spell slot of 2nd level, you may instead use a bonus action instead of an action to cast it.